 Overall, we enjoyed the experience and learned a lot on the tour.
 We especially appreciated how accommodating the tour guide was with Little T throughout the tour, and that she provided a car seat for the drives.

-Watching a Flamenco Show at Sacromonte Caves
+Flamenco at Sacromonte Caves

 The quarter of Sacromonte, which overlooks the city from the north, is home to Granada’s Roma community and is famous for its cave dwellings and flamenco performances.
 We booked to watch a flamenco performance at Zambra María la Canastera, which is one of the oldest flamenco cave venues in the city of Granada.